markjaquith/wp-help/readme.txt

 Upgrade if you want to use WP Help in one of these languages: Bulgarian, German, Spanish, Mexican Spanish, Macedonian, Dutch, Brazilian Portuguese, or Russian.

 == Changelog ==
-= 1.0.1 =
+= 1.1 =
+* Feature: drag and drop reordering of the documents list.
-* Improvement: restore settings form to previous state when "cancel" is clicked
+* Improvement: restore settings form to previous state when "cancel" is clicked.

 = 1.0 =
 * Feature: sync help documents from another WP Help install.